AmanVerma1067/MyPortfolio/README.md

 This is my personal portfolio website built using **Next.js**, **Tailwind CSS**, and **Framer Motion**.
 It showcases my work in full-stack web development, mobile app engineering, and AI/ML projects — along with achievements in competitive programming and hackathons.

-## 🌟 Highlights

-- 🏆 **BitBox 5.0 Winner** — SahYatri: a real-time public transport analytics app
-- 📱 Built a **Flutter-based timetable app** for college students with API integration
-- 🧠 Active in **competitive programming**, AI/ML, and tech hackathons

 ## 🛠️ Tech Stack

 - **Next.js** with App Router